hamaritho/portfolio/src/jade/includes/md/freshmanproject.md

 <figcaption>The initial design of our wind turbine.</figcaption>
 </figure>

 We took a very crude sketch then used SolidWorks to design our turbine.
 Since the goal was to design a low-cost water pumping system, we decided to use recycled parts in the design.
-We used bike wheels as the "base" for the blades and later decided to make the blades out of a storage shed door.
+We used bike wheels as the &ldquo;base&rdquo; for the blades and later decided to make the blades out of a storage shed door.
 We also looked at buying as many materials as possible at second-hand shops.
 We did, however, decide to buy a water pump; it was easily the most expensive part of our project, but well worth the cost.

 Based on initial designs, we used Betz&rsquo;s Law to calculate the amount of power we could generate at 100% efficiency, and arrived at 1,072 watts.
 We then calculated a maximum and minimum torque for our turbine.
 Maximum torque we calculated to be 3.84 lb-ft, and minimum torque was 0.24 lb-ft.